How To Spot Authentic 1940s Reproduction Clothing

 Your compromise here might be a none working buttoned cuff.
 Our Socialite suits have all these accurate features and more.

-Trousers should have a low rise and fit high on the natural waistline.
+Trousers should have a low rise and fit high on the natural waistline, like our own Socialite fishtail back trousers.
 There should be buttons to attach braces plus a button fly.
-Turnup hems were a popular feature and pleated fronts with medium to wide legs that taper into a turnback cuff at the ankles.
+Turnup hems were a popular feature, complete with pleated fronts with medium to wide legs that taper into a turnback cuff at the ankles.
 Side pockets were generally vertical rather than the slanted ones that are more common today.

 Where shirts are concerned look for longer than average sleeve length, side seam godets and detachable collars.
 Also natural high-quality cotton fabrics just like the originals.
 In the 1940s it was common for shirts to be pullover styles with a stitched reinforced 'bib'.
 We have incorporated all these features into our own label Revival and Socialite shirts.

-We have grown our range of men's vintage style shirts to include collarless versions which can be paired with detachable collars plus a modest selection of casual pure linen short-sleeved shirts with notched cuffs.
+We have also grown our range of men's vintage style shirts to include authentic 1940s style collarless shirts can be paired with detachable collars plus a modest selection of casual pure linen short-sleeved shirts with notched cuffs.

 To design, cut patterns and recreate clothing from yesteryear is a slow and expensive process but we are committed to bringing you more great designs as and when we can.
 We have a few more ideas in the pipeline for Autumn Winter that we can't wait to share.
 Signing up for our newsletter ensures you keep up to date with all our new stock as it comes in.